One-shot Conditional Sampling: MMD meets Nearest Neighbors: Additional Experiments

 \subsection{Super-resolution with STL10 dataset}

-Similar to the MNIST $4X$ super-resolution experiment, we apply \modelname{CGMMD} to reconstruct high-resolution $3\times 96\times 96$ images from low-resolution $3\times 24\times 24$ color inputs from STL-10 \citep{coates2011analysis}.
+In this section, we add details to the super-resolution experiment from Section~\ref{sec:real_data}.
 Since nearest-neighbor methods scale poorly in high dimensions, we embed images in a lower dimensional space via a ResNet-18 encoder followed by PCA and perform neighborhood computations in this space.
 Real-world data are usually high-dimensional, but almost always reside on low-dimensional manifolds; leveraging such embeddings improves reconstruction quality, as also noted by prior work~\citep{li2015generative, ren2016conditional, huang2022evaluating}.
 We additionally apply $\ell_1$ regularization to obtain sharper reconstructions.
-Our aim is not to surpass state-of-the-art super-resolution methods~\citep{kim2016accurate, zhang2018image}, but to demonstrate flexibility of our own approach.
-As shown in Figure~\ref{fig:placeholder}, similar to the MNIST experiments, our method generates high-resolution images that closely resemble the ground truth.
-Furthermore, the pixel-wise standard deviation image demonstrates that our method produces substantial diversity in the generated outputs, highlighting the effectiveness of the \modelname{CGMMD} objective.
+To reiterate, as shown in Figure~\ref{fig:stl10_main}, similar to the MNIST experiments, our method is able to generate high-resolution images that closely resemble the ground truth. }